chryzsh/chryzsh.github.io/notpublished/2019-10-02-rce-on-any-client-splunk-magic.md

 - Remote Code Execution as `SYSTEM` on any endpoint with Splunk Univeral Forwarder running.

+### Consequences

+Note that there is a temporary consequence of this attack.
+When you hijack all Splunk management traffic from an endpoint, the endpoint will temporarily lose all its deployed Apps and be replaced by yours.
+Once the attack is stopped it should automatically connect back to the real deployment server and redownload it's apps.
+I have verified in a real production environment that this works realiably.
+However, all logs captured while the attack is ongoing is not sent to the real Deployment Server and is lost.
+You should inform the party that gave you consent to this attack of this consequence and ensure they agree to it.

 # Attack steps

 1. We configure a Splunk Deployment Server (DS) on our attacker host